kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

     - Soybean
     - Steel
     - Sugar
-    - Trade: trade data, freight data etc.
+    - Trade: trade data, freight data, etc.
   - We want to have our own internal representation (in terms of "PCA sectors") or a stable standard hierarchy to classify commodities
 - `GEO`
-  - Geographical location that this data is mainly about, e.g.,
+  - The geographical location that this data is mainly about, e.g.,
     - Global
     - US
     - China